Skip to content Skip to main navigation Report an accessibility issue

 Exhibits run for one week and are attended by over 5,000 visitors each semester.
 Every week the gallery hosts an artist exhibition; totaling around 15 exhibits per semester.
 The gallery hosts opening receptions on Fridays from 5-7pm and open hours on Saturdays from 10am-1pm.
 All First Friday opening receptions are open from 5-9pm.
 Exhibiting artists have Wednesday through Friday to install their exhibit, then de-install or “strike” the show on Monday and Tuesday, leaving the gallery clean and ready for the next artist beginning the process again.

-Meet the Team of Gallery 1010
+Meet the 2023-2024 Gallery 1010 Team

-Landin Eldridge – Associate Director
+Landin Eldridge – Director

-Kaitlyn Anderson – Gallery Attendant
+Kaitlyn Anderson – Associate Director

-Kaitlyn Anderson (she/her), one of two Gallery Attendants at Gallery 1010, is a first year MFA candidate in ceramics at the University of Tennessee.
+Kaitlyn Anderson (she/her) is the Associate Director of Gallery 1010 and a second year MFA candidate in ceramics at the University of Tennessee.
 In her studio practice, Kaitlyn explores and experiments with ceramic sculpture in conjunction with soft found fibers.
 She is particularly interested in the interactive cycles of the natural world, and how those reflect and represent her own cycles, as well as deep diving into the process of decay and the agents which promote declension in nature.
 Kaitlyn received her BFA in 3D studio art from Georgia Southern University in 2022.
 Keep up to date with Kaitlyn’s studio practice on Instagram @kaitlyna.arts.

-Kathryn Lamb – Gallery Assistant
+Bella Thomas-Wilson – Gallery Assistant

 Need Help?